Roeli1996/ha-ecowater-hydrolink/README.md

 ### Manual installation

-1. Download the `ecowater_hydrolink_custom` folder from the [latest release](https://github.com/roeli1996/ha-ecowater-hydrolink/releases).
+1. Download the `ha-ecowater-hydrolink` folder from the [latest release](https://github.com/roeli1996/ha-ecowater-hydrolink/releases).
 2. Place it in your `custom_components` directory.
 3. Restart Home Assistant.